-While several factors affect fence repair prices, the average cost is as low as $100 to as high as $2,500.
-This guide will help you calculate how much wrought iron or wood fence repair costs per square foot.
+While several factors affect fence repair prices, the average cost ranges from £500 to £3,000.
+This guide will help you calculate how much wrought-iron or wood fence repair costs per square foot.

 Metal or wood fences provide many benefits for homeowners in terms of safety and privacy.
 But because of everyday wear and tear, fences eventually require some fixes.
 It’s inconvenient to have your fence up for repairs, but you must do it immediately.